Serena Southerlyn: Departure and sexuality

-Röhm left the show in the middle of the fifteenth season, and made her last appearance in the episode "Ain't No Love."
+Röhm left the show in the middle of the fifteenth season, and made her last appearance in the January 2005 episode "Ain't No Love".
 She was replaced by Alexandra Borgia (Annie Parisse).

 Her departure was noteworthy due to a surprising conversation between Southerlyn and Branch in the very last scene of the episode.
-At the close of the show, Branch dismisses Southerlyn because he feels she is too sympathetic toward defendants, and that her emotions get in the way of looking at the facts.
+At the close of the show, Branch fires Southerlyn because he feels she is too sympathetic toward defendants, and that her emotions get in the way of looking at the facts.
 A stunned Southerlyn pauses for a moment, then asks, "Is this because I'm a lesbian?"
-Startled by the accusation, Branch protests, "No. Of course not.
+Startled by the question, Branch protests, "No. Of course not.
 No." Her final line is "Good....
 Good."
 This is the first and only instance that Southerlyn's homosexuality was ever explicitly mentioned, although there had been subtle hints in earlier episodes.